 Avg.
 Time to Complete: 5-8 Hours for 2-3 Installers

 Usually Includes: Central AC Unit, Supplies, Installation, Disposal, Permits and Inspections.

-Central air conditioners keep your home cool during the summer months, and are a main part of your homes HVAC (heating, ventilation, air conditioning) system.
+Central air conditioners keep your home comfortable and cool in the summer months, and are a main part of your homes HVAC (heating, ventilation, air conditioning) system.
 The system includes a group of properly designed, sized, and matched equipment which may contain a furnace, heat pump, air handler, duct system and much more.
-Central air should be installed by a qualified HVAC company, and in most cases, a central air conditioner can be installed in less than 8 hours, with 2-3 trained and qualified installers.
+Central air should be installed by a qualified HVAC company, and in most cases, a central air conditioner installation should be completed in less than 8 hours, with 2 or 3 qualified installers.

 In this installation cost guide, we’ll talk central air conditioners, and help you understand more about the cost to install central air at your home.
 We’ll explore the items most often included on most central air estimates, as well as skills, tools and special requirements associated to the project.
 Finally, we’ll help you with a few places to learn more and ways to save money on central air installation cost.

 Items Usually Included in a Central Air Estimate

 When you get an estimate to have a central air system installed at your home, you can expect the following items to be included in most cases.
 Make sure you pay close attention to the itemized list of what is included in yours.